JosephMcGrath/josephmcgrath.github.io/markdown/Ordinance Survey Grid Squares.md

 ## Bringing sheets into GIS

 This style of reference are a little less convenient in a modern GIS.
 Every GIS I've seen is entirely country-agnostic and hasn't got direct support for systems that aren't purely numerical out of the box.
-It's not too difficult to pre-generate the sheets - I've got my own implimentation [in SpatiaLite here](https://github.com/JosephMcGrath/Misc-scripts/blob/master/SQLite/OS_Grid_Squares.sql).
+It's not too difficult to pre-generate the sheets - I've got my own implementation [in SpatiaLite here](https://github.com/JosephMcGrath/Misc-scripts/blob/master/SQLite/OS_Grid_Squares.sql).
 It would probably be quite easy to use these to convert coordinates to grid references with a trigger / function at the database layer.

 One potential problem using these regularly is that these letters will require storing the coordinate as a text data type rather than pair of numbers.